coderefinery/manuals/workshop-playbook.md

 :::spoiler Checklist
   - [ ] Prepare Ice-breakers for each day
-  - [ ] Create instructor Zoom and communicates it
+  - [ ] Create instructor Zoom and communicates it (task can be shared with other roles like exercise coordinator)
-  - [ ] Upload videos  and communicate(does not do all the work but coordinates it)
+  - [ ] Publish recordings (does not do all the work but coordinates it)
+    - [ ] Prepare for upload (use [ffmpeg-editlist](https://github.com/coderefinery/ffmpeg-editlist) and collaborate)
+    - [ ] Upload videos and communicate (with outreach and marketing coordinator)
 :::

 #### Instructor coordinator ([description](https://coderefinery.github.io/manuals/instructors/))